LouiseDerous/Exquisite-corpse-Louise-DeRous/README.md

 And the story follow a Scarlet happily and joyfully that was not aware that she was going directly to the deepest side of the forest.

 What was waiting scarlet there, a band of wild animals...

+# Alemash
+## The wolf
+I love this story from I was a little girl
+But I thought this was about the wolf who ate her Grandma and pretended to be her Please remind me what was the title of the story
+### LITTLE RED HOOD maybe??